finnkauski/finnkauskicom/content/posts/journey-through-the-web-for-data-scientists.md

 screen.
 You can then edit the file, save, refresh the browser and bask in the glory of the HTML you created.

 ## CSS {#css}

+Cascading Style Sheets.
+We got the point where we can add the content to the page that we want by writing it in a text file and tagging bits with certain tags.
+The next step is then to edit them to fit our creative vision.

+There are several ways to do so and I will briefly fly through them from least convenient (except for small tweaks) to most convenient (for larger projects).